avrillianz/wordpress-custom-export-csv/readme.txt

 1. Upload `wp-simple-phpexcel-export` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Plugin Menu on Dashboard is Export
+4. Filter added on this code is Filter by author, Filter by start date and by end date

 == Frequently asked questions ==